 Personal Assistant salary opportunities

-PA salaries in the UK typically range from £23,200 to £35,000 with a mid-point of £26,500.
-A junior personal assistant salary can start at £23,200, mid-level professionals can earn anything from £26,500 – £31,200 and experienced professionals could earn up to £35,000.
+PA salaries in the UK typically range from £22,500 to £55,000 with a mid-point of £32,500.
 Business leaders are awarding the highest salaries to PAs who can demonstrate effective time management, good organisational skills and proficiency in Microsoft software packages.
 Personal assistants with industry-specific experience may also find that they can target a higher salary.

-This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £27,800.
-Salaries in the East and in Scotland follow behind at an average of £26,000.
+This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £33,405.
+Salaries in the East follow behind at an average of £30,785.
 The Midlands the North are showing stable salaries.